devwujot/mcBitCoin/Readme.md

 ## mcBitCoin native Android app

-The idea of developing BitCoin app was to fulfill the following business requirements:
+The idea of developing mcBitCoin app was to fulfill the following business requirements:

 * User is able to see the prices of Bitcoin for the last two weeks in USD with the appropriate date of the record.